Hurricane Helene

 What's New

 SCDES has been awarded the Federal Emergency Management Agency (FEMA)’s FFY2024 Rehabilitation High Hazard Potential Dams Grant and is now accepting subaward applications for dam projects meeting FEMA’s eligibility criteria.
-SCDES’s final Notice of Funding Opportunity and all supporting application documents have been released and can be found on the program’s dedicated page.
+SCDES’s revised Notice of Funding Opportunity (NOFO) and all supporting application documents have been released and can be found on the program’s dedicated page.
 Interested dam owners and project sponsors should carefully review the entire NOFO and attachments as they prepare their applications.

-The deadline for eligible project sponsors to submit subaward application is 5:00 PM EDT on Friday, November 1, 2024.
 All questions about this grant opportunity can be directed to DESresponse@des.sc.gov.

 More information about the grant program can be found in FEMA's FFY24 FEMA Notice of Funding Opportunity for HHPD Rehab Grants